krish-js-whj/ForCSA/README.md

 # ForCSA
 This is a weather app

+Commit 1
 feat: Basic UI
-Introduced a search button
+      add a search button
-Background looks finalised
-Device compatilbity implemented
-Succesfully implemented 'empty text' alert
+Used a background template
+Implemented device compatilbity by adjusting background according to device Implemented 'empty text' alert for no input while search button was pressed test error for empty reference in API found
+Commit ?
-BUG Update: reference error for the url not resolved All commits were done VSC and API error was fixed after a bracket problem in getWeather()
-fix: forecastUrl works but an error for current eather pops up before it
+bugfix API error was fixed after a bracket problem in getWeather() This means forecastUrl works error for current weather found
+Commit 15-16
+refactor and style: locating possible edge cases and possible solutions